AISAQCompatible with Milvus 2.6.4+

 • This layout ensures that visiting a node (e.g., vector 0) still requires only a single disk I/O.

-• However, because PQ data is redundantly stored near multiple nodes, the index file size increases significantly, consuming more disk space.
+• Since PQ data is redundantly stored near multiple nodes, the index file size increases significantly, consuming more disk space.

-AISAQ-scale focuses on reducing disk space usage while keeping all data on disk.
+AISAQ-scale focuses on reducing disk space usage while meeting the performance requirements of its target applications.

 In this mode: